Miyukiichan/Sheet-Scraper/README.md

 ## Overview

-Work in progress at the moment but the goal of this is to scrape URLs from a list of the same website and then add them to a google sheet, filling in existing columns as required
+Work in progress at the moment but the goal of this is to scrape URLs from a list of the same website and then add them to a google sheet, filling in existing columns as required using data from the webpages

 ## Dependencies